Evolutionary-Intelligence/DistributedEvolutionaryComputation/IEEE-TPAMI.md

 ## 2002

 Papaioannou, G., Karabassi, E.A. and Theoharis, T., 2002.
 Reconstruction of three-dimensional objects through matching of their parts.
-IEEE Transactions on Pattern Analysis and Machine Intelligence, 24(1), pp.114-124. [ [www](https://ieeexplore.ieee.org/abstract/document/982888) ]
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 24(1), pp.114-124. [ [www](https://ieeexplore.ieee.org/abstract/document/982888) ] (**SA**)

 ## 1984